The Best SQLite Editor is the One in Your Editor

 values, it will only attempt the new patch behavior if both values are strict RFC-8259 JSON values.
 SQLite supports a more relaxed standard for JSON, which also allows code comments.
 Applying patches throughjson_patch

-columns do not have this limitation. - This feature is not available for batch updates
+would not preserve these. - This feature is not available for batch updates.

 Fixes